jhap1982/giveituruguay/2012/2012-07-30 - Tallinn Song Festival Grounds, Tallinn, Estonia/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-If You Have to Ask
+6. If You Have to Ask
-Hardcore Jollies tease
+7. Hardcore Jollies tease
-Can't Stop
+8. Can't Stop
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Breaking the Girl
+10. Breaking the Girl
-Me and My Friends
+11. Me and My Friends
-The Sunset Sleeps tease
+12. The Sunset Sleeps tease
-Under the Bridge
+13. Under the Bridge
-Goodbye Hooray
+14. Goodbye Hooray
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-They're Red Hot
+19. They're Red Hot
-Ethiopia
+20. Ethiopia
-Give It Away
+21. Give It Away
-Encore jam
+22. Encore jam
-Outro Jam
+23. Outro Jam

 ## Notes